RTXteam/RTX/deploy/preview/README.md

   removes the container, the image and the nginx snippet.
 - **Daily garbage collection.** A scheduled run of `gc.sh` removes previews older than `PREVIEW_TTL_DAYS` and previews whose pull request is no longer open.
 Merged pull requests count as closed.
 Without a GitHub token the age rule is the only one that applies.
+The same run also sweeps the status page data of pull requests that have no container, removing a directory whose pull request is closed and one left by a failed or abandoned run that finished more than `PREVIEW_ORPHAN_TTL_HOURS` ago, 24 by default, so a deploy that died before it ever created a container stops drawing a card the next day.
 - **Status page refresh.** A cron entry runs `status-refresh.sh` every 5 minutes, which rewrites the status page with current host numbers and container states.
 It touches nothing else.
 - **Host sampling.** `arax-preview-stats.service` runs `host-stats.sh` for as long as the host is